glhr/multi-annotator-machine-learning/README.md

 ```bash
 projectpath$ conda env create -f environment.yml
 ```
-As a fallback in the case of any issues with the previous installation, we also provie a [`requirements.txt`](requirements.txt) file, which lists all manually installed Python packages:
+As a fallback in the case of any issues with the previous installation, we also provide a [`requirements.txt`](requirements.txt) file, which lists all manually installed Python packages:
 ```bash
 projectpath$ conda create -n crowd-hpo python=3.9